 All controls have dual steering.
 Ailerons and elevator are controlled by pushrods and levers.
 The rudder is controlled by steel wire ropes.
 Flaps are driven electrically.
 All controls attachments are designed as to not to disturb outline profile of the airframe.
 Important check points in the wings are fitted with inspection holes covered by perspex covers.
 The pitch angle can be trimmed.
 The cockpit can be optionally equipped with co-pilot control stick.

 7.6.
 Propulsion unit

-The propulsion unit consists of ROTAX 914 UL engine and three blade FITI ECO COMPETITION in-flight adjustable propeller.
+The propulsion unit consists of ROTAX 912 iS Sport engine and three or two blade FITI ECO COMPETITION propeller, which can be either ground or in-flight adjustable.

 7.7.
 Fuel System